-Anchorage’s community of Mountain View first began in the 1940s.
+Anchorage’s community of Mountain View began in the 1940s.

 Do You Recognize This Boxer?

-He was the owner of the Captain Cook hotel on 4th Avenue in downtown Anchorage, Governor of the state of Alaska and Secretary of the Interior under President Nixon…
+He owned the Captain Cook hotel on 4th Avenue in downtown Anchorage, Governor of the state of Alaska and Secretary of the Interior under President Nixon…

 Yes, Walter J. Hickel was also a boxer.

-Take a look at this Biography of Walter J Hickel right now.
+Take a look at this Biography of Walter J Hickel and discover.

 The Fur Rendezvous Blanket Toss